*this post was originally published on Dec 27, 2013. It has been updated and republished.

-As promised, I have for you today another free tutorial for making paper quilled earrings!
+As promised, I have for you today another free tutorial – how to make chain earrings from paper quilling!
 This is a very basic design idea, but has such fabulous and elegant results!
 Depending on the colors, size, and other variations you choose you can use these earrings with your casual, office, or even evening wear!

 First of all, when making paper chain earrings the technique I use is to make open circles.
 This means that I roll the paper around something wide, not around the tip of a quilling tool as usual.
 For my usual beads, I use the end of my aluminum quilling tool (find it on Amazon) to roll the paper around.

 For most of my paper beads I use quilling paper that is 1/8″ (3mm) wide.
 You can use quilling paper that is specially cut, or you can cut your own.
-You can use any width of paper that you prefer.
+(Click here to learn how to cut your own strips) You can use any width of paper that you prefer.
 If you use wider paper you will need to use larger jump rings.

 Here is the basic technique for making the paper beads:

 Take your strip of paper and wrap the end around the end of your aluminum tool (or any other object you are using instead.
 The diameter of the end of my tool is 3/16″ or 4.5mm).
 Place a tiny tab of glue at the end of your paper.

 Hold the end with the dab of glue and make sure it tucks under the strip as you start rolling.
 Roll the strip of paper around the tool.

 Once you come to the end of the strip place another dab of glue at the end and glue it tightly.
 Carefully twist the bead off of the tool without squishing it.